hyperlocalhq/django-base-libs/production_import_specs/production_import_specs.md

 </sponsors>
 ```

-## The Event Node ##
+## Events ##

 Events are specific dates and times when production is happening.
 If an event defines an XML node or XML node structure that exists for the production, it will overwrite the value of the production, otherwise the value from the production will be used at the Berlin Bühnen website.
-The `<events>` node contains a list of  `<event>` nodes with such elements available:
+The `<events>` node contains a list of  `<event>` nodes.

+### The Event Node ###

+These elements are available for the `<event>` node:

 | Node | Type | Required | Description | Example |
 |------|------|----------|-------------|---------|